 “It feels like a lot of fear of abandonment or worry that you will screw up somehow and your partner will leave,” adds Klesman.
 “It can look like intrusive thoughts that you aren’t good enough or that your relationship will end.”

-Relationship anxiety can manifest differently for everyone, but common signs of relationship anxiety include overthinking, doubt, withdrawal, and insecurity.
+People experience relationship anxiety in many different ways, but common signs of relationship anxiety include overthinking, doubt, withdrawal, and insecurity.

 These feelings can be temporary and show up unexpectedly, or they can stick around.